peaceiris/mkdocs-material-boilerplate/.github/mkdocs/README.md

-# Material for MkDocs build and deploy to GitHub Pages
+# GitHub Actions to build with Material for MkDocs and deploy to GitHub Pages

-Build documentation with Material for MkDocs and push to GitHub Pages.
+Build documentation with Material for MkDocs and push to GitHub Pages with GitHub Actions.

 ![material.png](https://raw.githubusercontent.com/peaceiris/mkdocs-material-boilerplate/master/docs/images/material.png)